-Machine Edition 10.1 can be installed with versions 9.0 through 10.0 already on your computer.
+With the release of PME 10.2, the installer automatically cleans up older installations.
+If a user has a version of PME 9.0 through 10.1.9647 already on the computer, it is recommended to install PME10.2 WITHOUT uninstalling the previous version.
+The 10.2 install will prompt the user about needing to uninstall some components to perform the upgrade.
 If you have a version of Machine Edition older than 9.0 installed on your computer, you must uninstall it before installing the latest version.
 All your existing projects, settings, and authorizations are preserved following an uninstall operation.